One of the greatest difficulties in sales is helping buyers understand what outcomes they will achieve when they work with you.

 We won the deal.

 When we asked the client why this time, they responded, 'You painted the picture of what we were trying to achieve.
-No one else showed they understood what we wanted to get to.'
+No one else showed they understood where we wanted to get to.'